21A35A0508/FRT/README.md

 ### About Us -

-Mission Is To Design The Best Interior Around
+The mission Is To Design The Best Interior Around

 ![2](https://github.com/21A35A0508/FRT/assets/110163857/1311b2f0-b9a8-4ca2-bb26-daedfcb10313)
 ![3](https://github.com/21A35A0508/FRT/assets/110163857/d75c7f28-e3e8-4321-a67e-75572fc9a30e)